0xXerkan/0xXerkan/README.md

 Full Stack Web Developer | React Developer | JavaScript | PHP | Python | Solidity | C++
 -----------------------------------------------------------------

-I am a Full Stack Web Developer with 5+ years of experience in designing and developing responsive front end user interfaces and back end servers and databases.
-I have expertise in Javascript, Python, Solidity, and C++ and frameworks like React, Node.js, and Next.js.
+I am a Full Stack Web Developer with 7+ years of experience in designing and developing responsive front end user interfaces and back end servers and databases.
+I have experience with Javascript, PHP, Python, Solidity, and C++ and frameworks like React, Node.js, and Next.js.

 * 🌍  I'm based in New Hampshire, USA
 * 🤝  I'm open to collaborating on projects